Raspirus/docs/docs/en/contributing/translations.md

 4. After you have finished editing, save your files and upload them to your fork on GitHub.
 Basically make a [GitHub commit](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project)
 5. Now you can open a [pull-request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the original repository and request that your changes get added to the main project.
 6. Someone of the team will review the translations and if accepted add them to the main project.

+In the future we hopefully have an external service that handles all this for you, so that you can focus on your translations without distractions.
+We will probably use [Crowdin](https://crowdin.com/).